Genital Warts (Human Papillomavirus) - Prevention

 be put on before beginning any sexual contact.

 birth control method, you may wish to use condoms to reduce your risk of

-HPV infection of the cervix.
-But these condoms are more effective at lowering
+HPV infection of the cervix, but they do not cover all of the vulva.
+These condoms are more effective at lowering